Airport Security Police (Bermuda): Organisation of the Airport Security Police

 Consequently, the ASP also act under the oversight of the UK Department for Transport's (DfT) Regional Aviation Security Officer, responsible for Bermuda and for other British Overseas Territories in the Atlantic and the West Indies, based in the United States.
-Additionally, as the airspace around Bermuda has, by an agreement between the UK and US Governments, been placed under US control, and as passengers flying to directly to the United States from Bermuda pre-clear US Immigration and Customs in Bermuda before entering the departure lounge, the duties of the Airport Security Police are also shaped by activities in the US and necessarily have the effect of assisting with the security of the US border.
+Additionally, as the airspace around Bermuda has, by an agreement between the UK and US Governments, been placed under US control, and as passengers flying directly to the United States from Bermuda pre-clear US Immigration and Customs in Bermuda before entering the departure lounge, the duties of the Airport Security Police are also shaped by activities in the US and necessarily have the effect of assisting with the security of the US border.